kubernetes/autoscaler/README.md

 This repository contains autoscaling-related components for Kubernetes.

+## GiantSwarm

+This repository contains some customizations made by Giant Swarm that will be contributed upstream.

 ## What's inside

 [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler) - a component that automatically adjusts the size of a Kubernetes